molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">Kirtaner:</span> I don't know if it'd be tomorrow.
 I'd have to talk to Gregg, he's been dealing with a lot of stuff and not doing the show for the last two or so weeks.
 But I'll talk to him and I'll extend that invitation.

-<span class="transcript-speaker">HF:</span> Send him my love, I hope he's doing okay.
+<span class="transcript-speaker">High Fidelity:</span> Send him my love, I hope he's doing okay.

 <span class="transcript-speaker">Monster:</span> So.
 Fun times guys!
 I was still hoping [Chad](https://twitter.com/chadloder) would show up.
 Chad Loder.
 He was... he lit this flame.
 So I figured he would show up, but he doesn't seem to want to show up.
 Anyone know Chad?

-<span class="transcript-speaker">HF:</span> I mean, I know of Chad.
+<span class="transcript-speaker">High Fidelity:</span> I mean, I know of Chad.
 Chad's pretty well respected in the cybersecurity community.

 <span class="transcript-speaker">Monster:</span> Yeah, he's got a big following.